 Types of schizophrenia treatment offered at Red River Hospital in Wichita Falls, TX

 At Red River’s treatment center, we always have someone available to conduct a thorough assessment, which is conducted free of charge by a licensed professional and reviewed by a team member or supervisor.
 If it is determined that we will be able to fully meet the patient’s needs, one of our physicians will be contacted and the admissions process will begin.
 Our dedicated multidisciplinary treatment team and psychiatric staff provide medical management and various therapies designed to encompass all of the needs of all of our patients.
 We utilize a variety of therapeutic techniques as part of our inpatient care, including the following:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 Here, every individual receives 24-hour monitoring by a team of nurses as his or her body becomes cleansed of any toxic substances that are present.
 For those who are struggling to overcome their partaking in self-mutilating behaviors, but are also dependent upon substances, detox marks the beginning of the therapeutic process.
 To learn more about this process, please see our detoxification page.

 Medication management: Medication is the cornerstone of treatment for those with schizophrenia because they are usually effective at helping control a majority of the unpleasant symptoms associated with this disorder.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working as they should and to make any changes that may be necessary.

 Group therapy: The inpatient care at Red River’s treatment center is group-focused meaning that every patient participates in a variety of different groups on a daily basis.
 Some of the topics that are covered in these groups include effective communication skills, appropriate assertive behavior skills, anger management, conflict resolution, and medication management.
-For patients on our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+For patients on our geriatric unit, additional groups and activities are held in order to assist in reality orientation.